Skip to main content

 • Built the Physical and Logical Layers with facts and dimensions.

-• Designed and deployed a new Subject Area in the Presentation Layer.
+• Designed and deployed a new Subject Area within the Presentation Layer.

 • Successfully tested the model in Oracle Analytics.